rudzzz/sum-of-numbers/README.md

 # sum-of-numbers

+## 🇧🇷
+Um projeto pra treinar as habilidades com o JavaScript, nele você pode somar 2 números.
+Você pode conferir clicando neste link: https://rudzzz.github.io/sum-of-numbers/

+## 🇺🇸
-A mini project to train my JavaScript skills, where you can sum 2 numbers.

-you can check it out by clicking in this link: https://rudzzz.github.io/sum-of-numbers/
+A mini project to train my JavaScript skills, where you can sum 2 numbers. you can check it out by clicking in this link: https://rudzzz.github.io/sum-of-numbers/

 ##